 Maximize network speed with these tips

 Faster Internet for free?
-Sounds wild, but what’s the catch?
+It sounds wild, but what’s the catch?
 Can you really get faster Internet without paying extra?
 Absolutely but maybe not how you think.

 Technically, you can’t get faster Internet than what you’re paying for because that’s simply not how that works.
 If you pay for 30 Mbps download speeds, that’s the absolute maximum you’ll ever get unless you pay for more.

-In other words, there are probably several blockades you’re putting up (likely unintentionally) that’s stopping your Internet from reaching its fullest speeds.
-Remove those restrictions and you’ll find yourself with speedier Internet, which translates to faster downloads, quicker movie streams, less buffering when listening to music, etc.
+In other words, there are probably several blockades you’re putting up (likely unintentionally) that are stopping your Internet from reaching its fullest speeds.
+Remove those restrictions, and you’ll find yourself with speedier Internet, which translates to faster downloads, quicker movie streams, less buffering when listening to music, etc.